 Systems with two minimum ages of criminal responsibility

 Several States parties use two minimum ages of criminal responsibility: children in conflict with the law who at the time of the commission of the crime are at or above the lower minimum age but below the higher minimum age are assumed to be criminally responsible only if they have the required maturity in that regard.
-The assessment of this maturity is often left to the court/judge, sometimes without the requirement of involving a psychological expert (who are often not available in developing states), and results in practice in the use of the lower minimum age in cases of serious crimes.
+The assessment of this maturity is often left to the court/judge, sometimes without the requirement of involving a psychological expert (who are often not available in developing states), and results in the use of the lower minimum age in cases of serious crimes in actual practice.
 The system of two minimum ages is often not only confusing, but leaves much to the discretion of the court/judge and may result in discriminatory practices.

 Birth certificates and age determination

-A child who does not have a birth certificate must be provided with one promptly and free of charge, whenever it is required to prove age.
-If there is no proof of age by birth certificate, the authority, with the assistance of social workers, if available, should accept all documentation such as notification of birth, extracts from birth registries, baptismal or equivalent documents, or school reports.
+A child who does not have a birth certificate must be provided with one promptly and free of charge, whenever such child is required to prove his/her age.
+If there is no proof of age by birth certificate, the authority, with the assistance of social workers, if available, should accept all documentation such as notification of birth, extracts from birth registries, baptismal or equivalent documents, school reports.
 Documents that are available should be considered genuine unless there is proof to the contrary.
 Authorities should allow for interviews with parents or testimony by parents regarding age, or for permitting questionnaires to be filed by teachers or religious or community leaders who know the age of the child.

 Only if these measures prove unsuccessful, the child may be subjected to a comprehensive assessment of the child’s physical and psychological development, conducted by specialist paediatricians or other professionals who are skilled in combining different aspects of development.
-Such assessments should be carried out in a prompt, child- and gender-sensitive, gender-sensitive and culturally appropriate manner, including interviews of children and, as appropriate, accompanying adults, in a language the child understands.
+Such assessments should be carried out in a prompt, child- and gender-sensitive, and culturally appropriate manner, including interviews of children and, as appropriate, with accompanying adults, in a language the child understands.
 States should refrain from using medical methods based on, inter alia, bone and dental exam analysis, which may be inaccurate, with wide margins of error, and can also be traumatic and lead to unnecessary legal processes.
 In the case of inconclusive evidence, the child shall have the benefit of the doubt.

 Continuation of the juvenile justice measures after criminal majority